2026 LEGISLATIVE POLICY AGENDA

 - Development and funding of Utah’s recreational assets to ensure preservation and access to meet growing demands by residents and visitors.

-- Raising the visibility, understanding and support of the f1ilm industry as a form of economic development.
+- Raising the visibility, understanding and support of the film industry and multimedia production as economic development.

 TRANSPORTATION